linhduongtuan/Detect_Plant_Diseases_using_various_YOLO_versions/README.md

 Now, the repo shows the results were training using PlantDoc dataset with YOLOv3-spp, YOLOv4, YOLOv5s, YOLOv5m, YOLOv5l, and YOLOv5l.
-Dataset can be accessed here [https://public.roboflow.ai/object-detection/plantdoc/1] How to train a variety of models can refer here [https://models.roboflow.ai/]
+Dataset can be accessed here [https://public.roboflow.ai/object-detection/plantdoc/1] How to train a variety of models can refer here [https://models.roboflow.ai/] My weights of such models can be downloads at release site.